Great Dane training is just as important as training of any other breed.

 Further Reading: A Guide To Some Of Best Dog Training Books Available Today (Top 24)

-Finally, while we see these animals as sweet, giant giants, we can’t overlook their intelligence and ability to problem solve.
+Finally, while we see these animals as sweet, gentle giants, we can’t overlook their intelligence and ability to problem solve.

 After all, they are smart enough to catch prey and are able to find their way past those boundaries.